 Fortunately, fishing can help you prevent these outcomes.

 No, you won’t burn many calories while sitting on a dock with a cane pole and doing 12-ounce curls with your favorite beverage.
-But if you are actively fishing, you can end up burning about 200 calories per hour, which can be significant.
+But if you are actively fishing, you can end up burning about 200 calories per hour ( even more when fly fishing in a stream ), which can be significant.

 Even a relatively relaxing day of bank fishing will require you to walk up and down a shoreline, while casting and retrieving for hours at a time – all of which burn calories.
 And if you are fortunate to hook up a true giant, you’ll expend a ton of energy battling it to the shore, boat or kayak.

 4. Fishing gives us a chance to enjoy some peace and quiet.

 In the modern world, we are increasingly assaulted from all directions by noise and commotion, and it is causing many people to suffer from anxiety.

 Think about your daily routine: You get up in the morning and watch the news over coffee, you ride to work with the radio blaring, you get to work and deal with ringing phones and blinking inboxes, you head home later while sitting in traffic and then you spend your night watching digital screens and listening to ear buds.
 It’s enough to drive anyone crazy.